'Sweat equity' is something my dad taught me about early on (that and the 'escalator of appreciation').

 The first home I bought taught me a lot about elbow grease...a huge reason why I love passive investing so much.

-The cobwebs to walk out the back door or down to the basement to do laundry was a scene straight from Indiana Jones.
-Add on the toilet was sinking in the subfloor, mice feces lined the perimeter of the living room, the paint was peeling and the driveway a practice zone for mud bogging.
+The cobwebs to walk out the back door or down to the basement to do laundry.
+Add on the sinking toilet in the subfloor, the mice filth lining the perimeter of the living room, the peeling paint, and the driveway that looked like a practice zone for mud bogging.

 What if they stop paying rent?